Dead Man's Hand (2007 film)

-Dead Man's Hand is a 2007 film directed by Charles Band.
+Dead Man's Hand (sometimes known as The Haunted Casino) is a 2007 American horror film directed by Charles Band.
+It follows a group of survivors going on a road trip to Las Vegas when they found an abandoned casino that became haunted.

 Plot

-After inheriting a casino from his dead uncle, Matthew Dragna, his girl friend JJ (Robin Sydney) and a group of friends take a road trip to the outskirts of Las Vegas, where they find the run-down Mysteria Casino.
+After inheriting a casino from his dead uncle, Matthew Dragna, his girl friend J.J.
+(Robin Sydney) and a group of friends take a road trip to the outskirts of Las Vegas, where they find the run-down Mysteria Casino.
 But the trip takes a frightening turn when the kids discover that the casino is haunted by the ghosts of Vegas mobsters Roy "The Word" Donahue (Sid Haig) and his goon Gil Wachetta (Michael Berryman), looking to settle an old score.
 Matthew and J.J. must fight for their very souls as the ghosts seek their gruesome vengeance, and in the vein of The Shining, this horrifying tale builds to a bloody and surprising climax.